dougn/fogbugz-orm/README.rst

         print "%d: %s" % (case.ixBug, case.sTitle)

 * You can access the array of cases directly as a list.
-* The column names are refered to in their proper mixed case matching the API as they must be for the cols argument; ``ixBug``, ``sTitle``.
+* The column names are referred to in their proper mixed case matching the API as they must be for the cols argument; ``ixBug``, ``sTitle``.
 * The data is extracted and properly converted; ``ixBug`` is an integer, and ``sTitle`` is a UTF-8 converted string.